BrunoDelb/alibabacloudguide/clb.md

 openssl rsa -inform der -outform pem -in myprivatekey.der -out myprivatekey.pem

-Next, let\'s see how to do a conversion from P7B to PEM.
+Next, let's see how to do a conversion from P7B to PEM.
 The P7B format is generally used by Windows and Tomcat servers.

 To convert from P7B to PEM, run:

 openssl pkcs7 -print_certs -in incertificate.p7b -out outcertificate.cer

-Finally, let\'s see how to convert from PFX to PEM.
+Finally, let's see how to convert from PFX to PEM.
 The PFX format is generally used by Windows servers.

 To convert the certificate from PFX to PEM format, run: